Skip to content

 Context placeholders ({{ }})

 Context values render when you stage or deploy a job.
-The server merges three layers, with later entries taking precedence:
+Effective precedence (highest to lowest) is:

 Reference nested maps with dot notation ({{credentials.api_key}}).
 Missing keys cause staging to fail, so provide defaults in context files rather than relying on silent fallbacks.
 Use {{ }} for anything that should stay constant throughout the run: API keys, dataset names, feature toggles, or environment-specific endpoints.